JuliaLang/julia/README.windows.md

 2. Install [Python 2.x](http://www.python.org/download/releases).
 Do **not** install Python 3.

-3. Install [MinGW-builds](http://sourceforge.net/projects/mingwbuilds/), a Windows port of GCC. as follows.
+3. Install [MinGW-builds](http://sourceforge.net/projects/mingwbuilds/), a Windows port of GCC, as follows.
 Do **not** use the regular MinGW distribution.
   1. Download the [MinGW-builds installer](http://downloads.sourceforge.net/project/mingwbuilds/mingw-builds-install/mingw-builds-install.exe).
   2. Run the installer.
 When prompted, choose:
     - Version: the most recent version (these instructions were tested with 4.8.1)